 You will get the best results if you stick to this routine whenever you add chemicals to your hot tub:

 First, you need to test your hot tub’s water using test strips or a liquid test kit to see how much the Total Alkalinity, pH level, Total Hardness, and sanitiser level need to be adjusted.

-Keep your hot tub running, as this will help mix the chemicals you add in.
-And close your hot tub’s air valves so the jets aren’t running too powerfully, which will cause the chemicals to gas off too quickly.
+Keep your hot tub running, as this will help mix the chemicals you add in, but make sure you close your hot tub’s air valves so the jets aren’t running too powerfully, as this is likely to cause the chemicals to gas off too quickly.

 Grab the chemicals you need to add, then refer to the manufacturers’ instructions to see how much of each you need to add to get your hot tub’s chemistry right.